Eddevinc/files2/wvd-in-a-day/10-Access-Applications.md

 14. Click on the **X** icon on the top right corner to close word.

 ### **Subtask 2: Access the Workspace Desktop using WVD Client**

+in this task we will access the desktop application i.e. WVD-HP-01-DAG with help of a WVD-Client using WVDUser-02.

 1. Now in the WVD client double click on the **WVD-HP-02-DAG** Desktop to access it.